 Because the collection agency paid less than 15% for your debt, 30% means they double their money.
 That’s much better than getting nothing.
-In a way this gives you the upper hand in negotiating, however the collection company can report the account to the credit bureau if you don’t pay it.
-It is best to come to an agreement to pay the debt before it affects your credit rating.
+In a way, this gives you the upper hand in negotiating.
+However, the collection company can report the account to the credit bureau if you don’t pay it.
+It is best to agree to pay the debt before it affects your credit rating.

 You can negotiate a settlement with the collection agency as well.
 If the account is still with the original creditor, they will require the full payment to satisfy the account in most cases.

 Paying collections that have already been reported to the credit bureaus

 When dealing with a collection account that has been reported to the credit bureaus, there are a few things you can try to get it removed from your credit report.